When disaster strikes, Humanity Road connects people, animals and emergency officials with help and resources.

 Humanity Road has been honored for its innovative approach by the United Nations and is a member of the Federal Emergency Management Agency (FEMA) Tech Sector.
 Recognized as the global leader in digital disaster response, Humanity Road consistently receives high reviews from clients served, volunteers and professionals in the industry and wins top awards at Great Nonprofits.org.

-Humanity Road maintains a Gold level participant status with Guidestar for financial transparency and is an approved National Charity with the Combined Federal Campaign.
+Humanity Road maintains a Gold level participant status with Guidestar for financial transparency.
 Review our financial reports

 We are the industry leader in social listening during disaster response; but behind all of that technology are the real stories about life saving efforts and the true heart of our volunteers.
 Read more here